arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 ## Goals
 - Set the voice command triggers
-- Get your board serial number, needed files and set up the library
+- Get your board serial number and the required files to set up the library
 - Get the license and use the demo sketch
 - Create a new project with your own custom voice commands
 - Learn how to acquire and use a paid license only in case you want to remove the free license limitations